≪ Go to our review of Bike Saddles

 The High Tail Pro was designed with a cutout tail to increase tire clearance for long travel bikes.
 The end result is a very lightweight performance-oriented saddle.
 Its ideal for experienced riders who like a stiff, narrow saddle.

-Wilderness Trail Bikes offers the High Tail in two other versions:
+The High Tail comes in two other versions:

 — Curtis Smith